Bugsy Siegel: California

-By 1942, US$500,000 a day was coming from the syndicate's bookmaking wire operations.
-In 1946, because of problems with Siegel, the Outfit took over the Continental Press and gave the percentage of the racing wire to Dragna, infuriating Siegel.
+By 1942, $500,000 a day was coming from the syndicate's bookmaking wire operations.
+In 1946, because of problems with Siegel, the Outfit took over the Continental Press and gave their percentage of the racing wire to Dragna, infuriating Siegel.
 Despite his complications with the wire services, Siegel controlled several offshore casinos and a major prostitution ring.
-He also maintained relationships with politicians, businessmen, attorneys, accountants, and lobbyists who fronted for him.
+He also maintained relationships with politicians, businessmen, attorneys, accountants and lobbyists who fronted for him.

 Hollywood

 In Hollywood, Siegel was welcomed in the highest circles and befriended movie stars.
 He was known to associate with George Raft, Clark Gable, Gary Cooper and Cary Grant, as well as studio executives Louis B. Mayer and Jack L. Warner.
 Actress Jean Harlow was a friend of Siegel and godmother to his daughter Millicent.
-Siegel bought real estate and threw lavish parties at his Beverly Hills home.
-He gained admiration from young celebrities, including Tony Curtis, Phil Silvers, and Frank Sinatra.
+Siegel purchased real estate and threw lavish parties at his Beverly Hills home.
+He gained admiration from young celebrities, including Tony Curtis, Phil Silvers and Frank Sinatra.

 Siegel had several relationships with prominent women, including socialite Countess Dorothy di Frasso.
-The alliance with the countess took Siegel to Italy in 1938, where he met Benito Mussolini, to whom Siegel tried to sell weapons.
+The alliance with the countess took Siegel to Italy in 1938, where he met Fascist dictator Benito Mussolini, to whom Siegel tried to sell weapons.
 Siegel also met Nazi leaders Hermann Göring and Joseph Goebbels, to whom he took an instant dislike and later offered to kill.
 He only relented because of the countess's anxious pleas.

 In Hollywood, Siegel worked with the syndicate to form illegal rackets.
-He devised a plan of extorting movie studios; he would take over local trade unions (such as the Screen Extras Guild and the Los Angeles Teamsters) and stage strikes to force studios to pay him off so that unions would start working again.
+He devised a plan of extorting movie studios; he would take over local trade unions and stage strikes to force studios to pay him off so that the unions would start working again.
 Siegel borrowed money from celebrities and did not pay them back, knowing that they would never ask him for the money.
-During his first year in Hollywood, he received more than US$400,000 in loans from movie stars.
+During his first year in Hollywood, he received more than $400,000 in loans from movie stars.

 Selling Atomite to Mussolini

-Atomite, according to Siegel's accounts, was a new type of explosive substance that detonated without sound or flash.
-Bugsy Siegel attracted the interest of Benito Mussolini and the Axis powers to purchase atomite.
-Mussolini advanced $40,000 to have atomite scaled up, but in 1939, during a demonstration to Mussolini and Nazi leaders, including Joseph Goebbels and Hermann Göring, Siegel failed to detonate the explosive and Mussolini demanded the return of his money.
+According to Siegel's accounts, atomite was a new type of explosive substance that detonated without sound or flash, and Siegel attracted the interest of Mussolini and the Axis powers to purchase it.
+Mussolini advanced $40,000 to have atomite scaled up, but Siegel failed to detonate the explosive in 1939 during a demonstration to Mussolini and Nazi leaders, including Göring and Goebbels; Mussolini demanded the return of his money.